-2. ADH transported from the hypothalamus to the posterior pituitary gland.
+2. ADH is transported from the hypothalamus to the posterior pituitary gland.

 3. Next, ADH is released into the circulatory system via the posterior pituitary gland.

-4. ADH travels to the kidneys, where it binds to ADH receptors on the distal convoluted tubule.
+4. ADH then travels to the kidneys, where it binds to ADH receptors on the distal convoluted tubules.

-5. The binding of ADH to its receptors causes Aquaporin-2 channels to move from the cytoplasm and into the apical membrane of the tubules:
+5. The binding of ADH to its receptors causes Aquaporin-2 channels to move from the cytoplasm, into the apical membrane of the tubules:

 - These aquaporin-2 channels allow water to be reabsorbed out of the collecting ducts and back into the bloodstream.

 - This results in both a decrease in volume and an increase in osmolality (concentration) of the urine excreted.